Structural differences and limitations with Google BigQuery

 Google BigQuery workspaces do not support upsert.

-For Google BigQuery workspaces, you cannot write the destination data to container artifacts.
+For Google BigQuery workspaces, you cannot write the destination data to a container repository.